-The Lulo Diamond Project is located in the Republic of Angola, which ranks as the world’s fifth biggest producer of diamonds in the world.
+The Lulo Diamond Project is located in the Republic of Angola, which ranks as the fifth largest producer of diamonds in the world.
 Angola is also recognised as one of the most prospective countries for new diamond discoveries.

 Angola is an official signatory of the Kimberley Process Certification Scheme and occupied the position of Chair of the Kimberley Process in 2015.